 |$300k - $350k||0|

 |$200k - $250k||2|

 About Toronto International Film Festival:

-This charity report is an update that is being reviewed by Toronto International Film Festival.
+This charity report is an update that has been sent to Toronto International Film Festival.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December